-As we arrived at our starting point, my first reaction was that there were very few other groups doing the route that day even though it was the middle of the high season.
-I expected it to be packed out – it’s the “easy route”, after all!
-In fact, there was none of the hustle and bustle of the entry to the Classic Inca Trail; here, there were just us, our guide and the porters who were carrying our baby and her extra things.
+As we arrived at our starting point my first reaction was that there were very few other groups doing the route that day; even though it was the middle of the high season.
+I expected it to be packed out.
+It’s the “easy route”, after all!
+In fact, there was none of the hustle and bustle of the entry to the Classic Inca Trail.
+There were just us, our guide, and the porters who were carrying our baby and her extra things.

 From here, we began to climb.
 Having always thought that this was the ‘easy route’ to Machu Picchu, I suddenly realized that there was a lot of gentle but consistent climbing.
 Despite having trekked extensively in the Andes, after a short while, my aching muscles painfully reminded me that I hadn’t hit the trail in the 12 months since my daughter’s birth – nor even in the final trimester of pregnancy!!
 I began to struggle, puffing, and taking lots of rests – this was what it was like to be out of shape and then do a trek?!
 Not a lot of fun!

 A reminder, even if you are going to do a one day hike, you need to have a decent level of fitness!